elizabethdaly/data-analysis-project/README.md

 6. [References](#references)

 ## 1. Introduction <a name="introduction"></a>
 - This README describes work done on the Tips data set for the Fundamentals of Data Analysis module assessment due 29 November 2019.
-Resources used include Python and associated packages Jupyter, matplotlib, Seaborn, scikit-learn, and statsmodels.
+Resources used include Python and associated packages Jupyter, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy.
 - The analysis takes the form of a single Jupyter notebook of filename given above.
 To view this file, download it from this repository and start Jupyter notebook from the folder containing the file.
 Jupyter notebook comes as part of the Anaconda distribution of Python (as do the other packages listed above).
 - Alternatively, view a static version of the notebook (by providing its GitHub url) using Jupyter Nbviewer.
 - The Tips data set is included in the Seaborn visualization library.
 It can be loaded provided one has access to the internet when running the notebook.
 For the sake of completeness, I have downloaded the data set from the site referenced in the project instructions, and I include it in this repository as a csv file.
 It is located in the **data** subdirectory.